TranPhucVinh/C/Kernel/Linux booting process.md

 Once the bootloader program is detected and loaded into the memory, BIOS gives control to it.

-Most BIOS implementations are specifically designed to work with a particular computer or motherboard model, by interfacing with various devices especially system chipset.
+Most BIOS implementations are specifically designed to work with a particular computer or motherboard model, by interfacing with various devices, especially system chipset.

 When setting up the PC, you can press a key (typically F12 of F2, but it depends on your system) during the BIOS startup to change the boot sequence.